-- Utah Net Loss Carryback: FormTC-20L, Utah Application for Refund from a Corporation Loss Carryback, is used to carry a Utah net loss from a regular C corporation or a real estate investment trust back three years.
-See page 7. - Market Sourcing of Revenues from Performance of Services by Multi-state Taxpayers: Fortax years beginning after 2008, corporations performing a service both in and outside Utah must calculate the sales factor numerator on TC-20, Schedule J by considering the service income to be in Utah if the buyer receives a greater benefit of the service in Utah than in any other state.
-See TC-20, Schedule J Apportionment Schedule Instructions on page 10.
+Market Sourcing of Revenues from Performance of Services by Multi-state Taxpayers: Corporations performing a service both in and outside Utah must calculate the sales factor numerator on TC-20, Schedule J by considering the service income to be in Utah if the buyer receives a greater benefit of the service in Utah than in any other state.
+See TC-20, Schedule J - Apportionment Schedule Instructions in this book.